 Be careful with the details and avoid overloaded patterns.

 Add some movement.
 Believe us, unpretentious unobtrusive animation will do you good.

 #3.
 Choice of platforms

 Ideally, your app for mindfulness and meditation should be compatible with all operating systems.
 Of course, it will increase the cost of mobile development.
 Therefore, if you have a limited budget, you can start by creating only an iOS (or Android) app.
 Later, you can improve your service so that it’ll work on another platform as well.

 One more way to save money on meditation app development is to create an application with minimal functionality, the so-called MVP model.
 This is much cheaper and, in general, more effective: you can analyze user behavior and add the features which they really want to get.

-The MVP model should include such features as registration, an introductory course and a small set of the most important meditations (say, against stress and insomnia).
+The MVP model should include such features as registration, an introductory course, and a small set of the most important meditations (say, against stress and insomnia).

-A successful application is a service which solves some user problems and captivates him with the usage process.
+A successful application is a service that solves some user problems and captivates him with the usage process.
 In other words, a person should enjoy using your program, and it doesn’t matter which area we are talking about: medicine, tourism, yoga or meditation practices.

 That's why the best meditation apps provide users with a certain game element.
 You, too, must consider the factor of gaming in the mindfulness app development process.

 Are you looking for qualified developers able to create good meditation apps?
 Keep calm and consider them found.